Alexandra Hunt: Early life and career

-Hunt is from Rochester, New York, where she grew up in the inner city.
-She attended public schools in the suburbs, where both of her parents worked as teachers.
-Hunt attended the University of Richmond; she paid her way through school by working as a server and a stripper.
+Hunt is from Rochester, New York.
+She had attended the private school Allendale Columbia school in the suburbs, where both of her parents worked as teachers.
+She has a twin brother.
+Her twin brother struggled with a learning disability.
+She moved out of her mother's house while still in high school.
+Hunt attended the University of Richmond; she worked her way through college by working as a server and a stripper.
 She completed her Bachelor of Science in psychology in 2014.